mediamonks/seng-generator/README.md

 * ```type```: (Optional) The template you want to use.
 * ```name```: (Optional) The name you want to use in the template.

+Options:

+* ```-f, --force```: Force creation.
+By default it's impossible override files when they already exist in the destination path.
+This option forces the creation of code and will override files if necessary.

 Examples:
 ```console
 $ sg wizard